pnatsi/F2PA/README.md

 Argument    |  Description
 :-------------:|:-----------------------
 `-c` | (full) path to config file
-`--busco` | will run the BUSCO analysis for the proteomes and create a .tsv file with the results `--dataset` | the dataset which BUSCO will use to run (e.g. eukaryota, metazoa, vertebrata, actinopterygii) `--fasta` | will produce an gene presence/absence alignment in FASTA format
+`--no-orthofinder` | will skip the OrthoFinder analysis and gene presence/absence alignment creation step `--busco` | will run the BUSCO analysis for the proteomes and create a .tsv file with the results `--dataset` | the dataset which BUSCO will use to run (e.g. eukaryota, metazoa, vertebrata, actinopterygii) `--fasta` | will produce an gene presence/absence alignment in FASTA format